libis/rdm-integration/cache_design.md

 revised 2026-08-06 per Eryk's review (standalone open-source script — see §8);
 execution not started.
 Read §8 (decisions log) before proposing design changes — rejected alternatives are listed there with their reasons.
+Before executing: read `cache_design_companion.md` first — execution risk, ordering, and verification notes from the 2026-08-26 review session.
 Context: see git history `21fbbd3..12f7055` (the incident fixes) and the regression `7f15343` (presence guard lost in a refactor, undetected for 2.5 years).

 ## 1. Why